 Employers in Texas have several options when it comes to conducting criminal background checks.
 The most common types of background checks include:

-Employers can choose one or more of these options based on their specific needs and the requirements of the job.
+Employers can choose one or more of these options.
+Their choice depends on their specific needs and the requirements of the job.

 How to obtain a criminal background check in Texas